directus/guides/get-started-building-a-react-website-with-directus/index.md

 React is a library primarily for building [Single-page Applications](https://reactjs.org/) (SPAs), though there are cases where you may want use it to [extend your existing site](https://reactjs.org/docs/add-react-to-a-website.html).
 Some frameworks built on React also allow Server Side rendering and static site generation (e.g. Next.js and Gatsby).
 We have also provided examples alongside this one for [Next.js](https://github.com/directus/examples/tree/main/nextjs) and [Gatsby](https://github.com/directus/examples/tree/main/gatsby).

 Also, please note the JavaScript SDK is pulled in under `react > src > services > directus.js`.
-To learn more, you can see the [directus.js](https://github.com/directus/examples/blob/main/react/src/services/directus.js) file with the SDK on Github and read the [Directus SDK documentation](https://docs.directus.io/reference/sdk/).
+To learn more, you can see the [directus.js](https://github.com/directus/examples/blob/main/react/src/services/directus.js) file with the SDK on GitHub and read the [Directus SDK documentation](https://docs.directus.io/reference/sdk/).

 ## Authentication